ManaskrJha/TSF--Task5/README.md

 ### 9. Fours and Sixes Analysis
 This section analyzes the number of fours and sixes hit by players and teams in different seasons.

 ### 10. Wickets Analysis
 This section provides insights into the wickets taken by bowlers in IPL matches.

 Feel free to explore the code and visualize the IPL match data!

+## Contribution
+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.